MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-transfer-consult.md

 3. Based on your requirement, perform one of the following steps.

     - **Transfer to a queue**: Select **Queue**, search for the queue you want to transfer the call to, and then select **Transfer**.
-The agent who picks up the transferred call will become the primary agent and you will become the secondary agent and will be removed from the call.<br>
+The customer is put on hold.
+The agent who picks up the transferred call will become the primary agent and you will become the secondary agent and will be removed from the call.
+TThe primary agent must manually remove the customer from hold.<br>

         > [!div class="mx-imgBorder"]
         > ![Screenshot of queue transfer](./media/oc-transfer-q.png)<br>